hdShang/arxiv-daily/docs/cs-CV/2025-06-27/papers/250621857v2-spade-spatial-transcriptomics-and-pathology-alignment-using-a-mixtur.md

 ---
 layout: default
-title: SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space
+title: "SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space"
 ---

 # SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space